Types of Paint Explained: Latex, Oil, Alkyd & Chalk

 Traditional oil-based (alkyd) paint cures harder than any waterborne product, has the longest open time (good for brush leveling), and bonds aggressively to glossy or oily surfaces.
 But: 24-48 hour drying, mineral-spirit cleanup, high VOCs (some states have banned residential oil paint sales), and a strong solvent smell during application.
 Use oil only when (a) matching an existing oil-painted surface, (b) painting metal that needs maximum corrosion resistance, or (c) repainting historic woodwork where authenticity matters.
 For 95% of cases, the waterborne alkyd hybrid is the better choice.

-Some US states (California, Maryland, Delaware) restrict the sale of high-VOC oil paint for residential interior use.
-Check before driving to the store — what is available in your state may be limited to low-VOC reformulations that perform differently from traditional oil.
+Many US states โ California plus the Ozone Transport Commission states (Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Virginia, and others) โ restrict the sale of high-VOC oil paint for residential interior use.
+Check before driving to the store โ what is available in your state may be limited to low-VOC reformulations that perform differently from traditional oil.

 Chalk paint (Annie Sloan, Rust-Oleum Chalked, Behr Chalk Decorative Paint) is a high-pigment matte paint designed for furniture refinishing.
 Its claim to fame: bonds to almost any surface (varnished wood, melamine, metal, even plastic) without sanding or priming, dries to a velvety matte finish, distresses easily for vintage looks.
 Limitations: not durable without a topcoat (wax or polyurethane), and the wax needs reapplication every 1-2 years.
 Use chalk paint on accent furniture (side tables, dressers, decorative chairs), NOT on dining tables, kitchen cabinets, or anything that takes daily abuse.